akilash/uploadr/README.md

 Get Started
 -----------

-Install Cocoapods the following as detailed below.
+Run the following command to Install Cocoapods.
 You may also defer to the [CocoaPods documentation](http://guides.cocoapods.org/using/getting-started.html) for further details.
 ```
 sudo gem install cocoapods
 ```